BitterWood/BitterWood.github.io/_Projects/antibody-antigen-gvp-ranking.md

   - name: AlphaFold3 Ecosystem
 ---

-## Project Overview
+## 1. Project Overview

+### 1.1 Problem Statement
-State-of-the-art generators like AlphaFold 3/Protenix often sample near-native conformations but suffer from a **"ranking gap"**: internal confidence metrics (pLDDT) fail to prioritize the best-predicted structures from an ensemble.
+State-of-the-art generators like AlphaFold 3 often sample near-native conformations but suffer from a **"ranking gap"**: internal confidence metrics (pLDDT) fail to prioritize the best-predicted structures from an ensemble.

+### 1.2 Proposed Solution
 This project implements a **Geometric Vector Perceptron (GVP)** framework to discriminate high-quality binding interfaces.
 By capturing rotationally invariant scalar and equivariant vector features, the model effectively re-ranks decoys to identify biologically accurate structures.

-## Methodology and Architecture
+## 2. Methodology and Architecture

-### 1. Geometric Representation
+### 2.1 Geometric Representation
 We transform the 3D protein structure into a KNN-graph ($k=30$).
 Each residue is a node with:
 *   **Scalar Features**: Dihedral angles ($\cos, \sin$), pLDDT, and interface masks.
 *   **Vector Features**: Backbone orientations and side-chain vectors.

-### 2. GVP-GNN Architecture
+### 2.2 GVP-GNN Architecture
 The model uses a Siamese architecture to learn from structural pairs.

 ```python